chenllliang/CTDNN/README.md

 The main model architecrue CTDNN is defined in `Models/model.py` . **CTDNN can replace original TDNN easily in your own model**.
 Note that the default parameters may not be equal to the papers' model, you can change the number and dimention of the filters in each layer following our code.

-You should first download the VoxCeleb1 Dataset or your own speaker identification datasets.
+You should first download the [VoxCeleb1](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html)Dataset or your own speaker identification datasets.
 Then, follow the codes under `Preprocessing` directory or your own methods to extract MFCC features and generate training/dev examples.
 After that, you can train the model with the help of script in `Train` dataset.

 The dataset preprocess script and training scripts are listed in corresponding directory, they should be easy to use with minor custom change in path.